onera/paradigm/training/Python/01_Introduction/introduction.md

 - What are the hardships for legacy codes ?

 Using an external library in a legacy code to incrementally replace an existing feature while ensuring a minimum of non-regression can be complicated due to fixed complex data structures.
-Since the MCC feature is not yet widely used in CEDRE, it was easier to decide to recast it using an external library.
+Since the MCC feature is not yet widely used in **CEDRE**, it was easier to decide to recast it using an external library.

-- Why use ParaDiGM ?
+- Why use **ParaDiGM** ?

 Developing parallel algorithms requires a high level of HPC expertise.
-Since the functions needed to develop this algorithm were (almost) present in ParaDiGM, it was easily available.
+Since the functions needed to develop this algorithm were (almost) present in **ParaDiGM**, it was easily available.

-- Which ParaDiGM features are used ?
+- Which **ParaDiGM** features are used ?

   - `PDM_gnum` to build the final unique global numbering
   - `PDM_global_reduce` to estimate a characteristic mesh size at the vertices